micutil/M5Stack-Pacman/README.md

 - Modified sketch for Odroid-GO ([using ESP32-Chimera-Core](https://github.com/tobozo/ESP32-Chimera-Core)).
 - Added binary for Odroid-GO

+### Copy the built binnary progurams to microSD

+- Copy the files in the microSD folder to the root of microSD.
+- Set the microSD into Odroid-GO
+- Select and launche the program with LovyanLauncher.
+- For the original Odroid-GO firmware, no launcher is needed.
+Switch on with the B button pressed, select the program and launch it.
+It is necessary to turn the switch on again after startup.

+### Programs
+- in OG_Gamebin ...
+Arduino program for Odroid-GO
+- in odroid/firmwares ... fw file for Odroid-GO

 ### Control with Odroid-GO

 - Start: A button (Upper left side).